natalie-kate/Haunted/README.md

      * As a user I want to be able to learn about ghosts and hauntings.
      * As a user who believes in the paranormal I want to read true stories and contribute my own.
      * As a user who's a cynic I want to see video and picture evidence.
-     * As a user I would want to read theories as what could cause paranormal phenomona.
+     * As a user I would want to read theories as what could cause paranormal phenomena.

    - Site owner/ business goals
      * As the site owner I want to teach people about the fascinating world of the paranormal, in particular hauntings and ghosts.